fastify/fastify-helmet/README.md

 ### Disable Default `helmet` Directives

-By default, `helmet` will add [a default set of CSP directives](https://github.com/helmetjs/helmet/tree/main/middlewares/content-security-policy#content-security-policy-middleware) to the response.
+By default, `helmet` adds [a default set of CSP directives](https://github.com/helmetjs/helmet/tree/main/middlewares/content-security-policy#content-security-policy-middleware) to the response.
-This behavior can be disabled by setting `useDefaults: false` in the `contentSecurityPolicy` configuration.
+Disable this by setting `useDefaults: false` in the `contentSecurityPolicy` configuration.

 ```js
 fastify.register(